Dust Bunny backdrop

 Overview

-Ten-year-old Aurora asks her hitman neighbor to kill the monster she believes ate her entire family.
-To protect her, he'll need to battle an onslaught of assassins while accepting the fact that some monsters are real.
+Ten-year-old Aurora asks her hitman neighbor to kill the monster under her bed that she claims ate her family.
+To protect her, he must battle an onslaught of assassins while accepting that some monsters are real.

 Bryan Fuller profile photo